-Alleged victims of sexual, racial, ethnic, or religious harassment shall immediately report these incidents.
-This report should be made to the immediate supervisor except when the immediate supervisor is the offending party.
-If the immediate supervisor is the offending party, the report may be made to the Office of Employee Relations in person at 160 South Hollywood, Memphis Tennessee 38112, or by phone at (901) 416-5323.
+Victims of alleged harassment shall immediately report these incidents as provided in Policy 4010.

 Allegations of harassment shall be promptly and fully investigated.
 A verbal complaint may be submitted.
 However, such complaint should also be put in writing to ensure a more complete investigation.
 The complaint should include the following information: